ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-wrapper.md

 # Custom Wrapper

-Custom wrappers allows you to wrap a field type with a component.
+Custom wrappers allow you to wrap a field type with a component.

 ## Prebuilt Wrappers